cdracm/cdracm.github.io/_posts/2025-12-18-concurrent.md

 class Y extends X {}
 ```
 and the IDE responds with `I'm afraid you can't do that Fred, you must not extend the final class`.
-To understand this, we should build a hierarchy of all classes the user managed to write: `X <- Y`.
+To understand this, we should build a hierarchy of all classes the user has in the project so far: `X <- Y`.
-To compute this hierarchy, we need to find all classes that extend this class, fast.
+So we need to find all classes that extend this particular class, fast.

 This is a rough `git` history of what was done to make this method work faster: